Notes on other programs

 Accompanying persons: program and registration

 Accompanying persons, who paid registration fee, are welcome to participate at all social events inclusive for scientific participants, including the welcome party, mid-congress excursion with BBQ and the Russian party.
 Three day trips are organised by bus; details are below.
-The fee includes transportation, but does not include lunches and admission fees at those excursions.
+The fee includes transportation, but does not include lunches.

 Excursion around Királyrét in the Börzsöny Mountains (https://www.summitpost.org/b-rzs-ny-mountains/347065 ).
-We reach Kismaros by bus, from there a narrow gauge railway takes us to Királyrét.
-Here we give a visit to the Duna-Ipoly National Park exhibition and go for a couple of km long walking tour in the nearby forests, possibly with a detour into an iron mine.
-On return the bus will await us at Királyrét, and will take us to the lunch place.
-After a short walk in a flood forest on the bank of the Danube we will have an early return to Vác, as there will be a joint sightseeing program for every participant early evening.
+Arrival at Királyrét, at Lynx House (Hiúz Ház) education centre of the Danube-Ipoly NP.
+We can use facilities and will have a guided tour, starting by visiting the exhibitions in the house, then a guided walk around Királyrét.
+This includes a couple of km long walking tour in the nearby forests, possibly with a detour into an iron mine and a lake. http://www.dunaipoly.hu/en/places/interpretation-sites/lynx-house-visitor-center 12:38 Return by a narrow gauge forest railway to Kismaros.
+We have lunch at Kismaros.
+After lunch we may have a short walk in a flood forest on the bank of the Danube and we will have an early return to Vác, as there will be a joint sightseeing program for every participant early evening.

 Accompanying persons may join the mid-congress tour A, B or C of their choice or just relax in Vác.

-A day tour to Esztergom (http://visitbudapest.travel/activities/budapest-vicinity/esztergom/ ) with a bus ride that takes in part through Slovakia.
+A day tour to Esztergom (http://visitbudapest.travel/activities/budapest-vicinity/esztergom/ ) with a bus ride with ferry crossing.
 Esztergom is an ancient town on the Danube, once the seat for Hungarian Kings, today the Primate of Hungary, the Archbishop of Esztergom resides in the town.
 The Esztergom Basilica is the largest church in the country, which was rebuilt in the 19th century in Classical style.
 Esztergom has a lively old town and several museums with nice collections.

 A day off to relax or to further explore Vác and its surroundings or to give a quick visit to Budapest.